knetikmedia/knetikcloud-csharp-net20-client/docs/AuthClientsApi.md

 <a name="createclient"></a>
 # **CreateClient**
-> ModelClientResource CreateClient (ModelClientResource clientResource)
+> ClientResource CreateClient (ClientResource clientResource)

 Create a new client